Top 10 Stephen Stills Songs

 The darkly intricate “Treetop Flyer” is a rumination by a free spirit, presented in a suitably raw setting featuring only Stills and his imaginative guitar.
 The album-closing song from 1991’s Stills Alone includes a narrative twist: He’s not flying so close to the ground because he’s some kind of daredevil; he learned that trying to avoid anti-aircraft fire in Vietnam.
 And it arrives like a punch in the chest.

 ‘Love the One You’re With’

-Ignore the Ron Burgundy-like theme of Stills' biggest hit and focus instead on how this one song collects everything that can sum up Stills' career.
-From its island-inflected percussive elements and utterly irresistible chorus to a vocal so full of unfettered longing and those chunky organ fills (played by Stills), 'Love the One You're With' is the sound of a performer at his tour-de-force peak.
+Ignore the Ron Burgundy-like theme of Stephen Stills’ biggest hit and focus instead on how this one song collects everything that can sum up his career.
+From its island-inflected percussive elements and utterly irresistible chorus to a vocal so full of unfettered longing and those chunky organ fills (played by Stills), “Love the One You’re With” is the sound of a performer at his tour-de-force peak.